mattbellis/PHYS-3330/raw-content/lab1new-raw.md

 # Lab Activities

-*IMPORTANT NOTE:* In this course's lab manuals, "ground" refers to Earth ground; other kinds of ground will be explictly differentiated.
+*IMPORTANT NOTE:* In this course's guided lab manuals, "ground" refers to Earth ground; other kinds of ground will be explicitly differentiated.

 ## Power Supply